Updated March 28, 2019

-For students who didn’t receive offers from their first-choice institutions, it may seem like the whole world is set for this fall, but the fact is that is NOT true for everyone.
+For students who received offers from their first-choice institutions, it may seem like the whole world is set for this fall, but the fact is that is NOT true for everyone.
 Many students are still in flux, and even some who are set to enroll are now questioning their college admission choices.
 There are still options available!

 Colleges that have late deadlines may still be accepting applications, and some other colleges on your list may still have available spaces.
 For many, community colleges are a fantastic (and often financially wise) first step on the four-year degree path.
 While college admission can be very fixed at top-tier institutions, the process can offer more flexibility at lower-tier (but still strong academic and fully accredited) colleges and universities.

 Evidence supports that students who take a gap year tend to do better in college than those who plunge right in.
 Take note, however, that a gap year is not just a vacation from school.
 College admissions officers do look at what you learned and accomplished during this time.
 It’s definitely not a year filled with hanging out.
 Fortnite standings will not stack up against the competition in the next year’s applicant pool.

 For those already enrolling but hoping to attend elsewhere, there is certainly the option of transferring to a different college after one year, but a word of caution: Make sure to start working with a transfer counselor at the target school early (before registering for classes this fall) to be certain your freshman course selections will meet their college admission transfer requirements.
 (Why is this a big issue?
 Transfer applicants who don’t have first-year courses would be taking up seats needed for their incoming freshmen.
 That makes those transfer applicants not eligible and not competitive.)
 If your heart is set on transferring, remember you’ll be competing for admission with highly qualified applicants.
 You’ll need to have an academically strong freshman year at your current college.